se-for-sci/se-for-sci.github.io/content/week3/introoo.md

 ensure they all have the attributes we require.
 As you'll see, languages formalize this in something called "constructors".

 There's one other issue above.
-We make a brand new function "exist" every single object we create.
-If "exists" simply had access to the object it was being called from, you could make it completely generic and just share it between all objects that are "similar".
+We make a brand new function `exists` every single object we create.
+If `exists` simply had access to the object it was being called from, you could make it completely generic and just share it between all objects that are "similar".
 But first, let's formalize "similar"!